rx-angular/rx-angular/libs/template/README.md

 ## Reactive Template Rendering for Angular

 @rx-angular/template is a comprehensive toolset for fully reactive rendering in Angular.
-It leverages the latest Browser APIs (while still being backwards compatible) to maximize the rendering performance and thus the user experience of your angular application.
+It leverages the latest Browser APIs (while still being backward compatible) to maximize the rendering performance and thus the user experience of your angular application.
 The functionalities are provided by structural directives, pipes, RxJS operators, or imperative functions to manage the rendering in Angular.